 - Gardening for Wildlife – discover how to make your garden a haven for wildlife using good gardening techniques and suitable plants (slides).

-- Gardening With Wildflowers – from meadows to borders, find out about the best native plants for your garden, and how to create a beautiful display (slides).
+- Gardening With Wildflowers – from meadows to borders, find out about the best native plants for your garden, how to grow them and help the environment (slides).

 - What’s in a Name? – an introduction to the meanings of plant names, and some of the stories about their origins.
 Includes an informal group quiz if required (slides).

 - A Hedgerow Harvest – wild plants, their stories and uses from early times to the present day (slides and discussion).

 - Herbs and Herb Gardening – how to grow herbs, their history, stories and an introduction to everyday use (slides and demonstration).

 - Holly, Ivy and Mistletoe – myths, legends and botanical facts for the winter season (slides).

 - Nature’s Way – all about organic gardening, including growing techniques, how to make compost and plant teas, soil care and the reasons for taking a natural approach to your garden (slides and demonstration).

 - Remedies and Rosewater – a lighthearted look at traditional health and beauty treatments using simple ingredients from the kitchen cupboard and garden – plus some of the more bizarre remedies from the past (demonstration and discussion).